 Japan’s capital has more millionaires than any other city in the whole world.
 This would perhaps help paint a picture of why it also makes the list of countries with the highest taxes.
 With an average income of $27,000 the country has imposes a 50% income tax.

-Austria’s population is little over 8 million.
+Austria’s population is a little over 8 million.
 The German-speaking country ranks sixth on the highest taxed countries list.
-The citizens and corporations have to pay taxes totaling to 50% of the total income for all incomes above $74,442.
+The citizens and corporations have to pay taxes totaling 50% of the total income for all incomes above $74,442.
 It is also among the highest taxed countries in the European region.

 Similar to Austria, the land of tasty chocolates is also the land of 50% income tax.
 The country’s population is slightly above 12 million citizens and the government has put the tax revenue to good use improving the country’s overall infrastructure.
 Belgium ranks alongside Austria and the United Kingdom as Europe’s top taxed countries.